sshanshans/GBSGE/README.md

 # GBSGE

-This repository contains software for approximating the Gaussian expectation problems using GBS-I, GBS-P, and MC methods.
+This repository contains python code for approximating the Gaussian expectation problems using GBS-I, GBS-P, and MC methods.

 ## Features